 Venture Grade Student Investment Fund

 The Venture Grade Student Investment Fund is an evergreen venture capital fund managed by students at Saint Mary’s University.
-So far, they have raised more than $200,000 for the fund and have invested (or are poised to invest) $80,000 in four high-growth startups.
+So far, it has raised more than $200,000 for the fund and has invested (or is poised to invest) $80,000 in several high-growth startups.